 The pediatric pulmonology fellowship at UTHSC provides exceptional training opportunities for fellows.
 At Le Bonheur, fellows rotate on the primary pulmonology service, provide consultations throughout the hospital, including the NICU, PICU and intermediate care unit, and perform bronchoscopies.
-In addition to the continuity clinic, fellows are involved in our many excellent clinical centers, including our Cystic Fibrosis Foundationaccredited CF center, pediatric sleep disorders center, primary ciliary dyskinesia center, Muscular Dystrophy Association center and newly formed aerodigestive center.
-They have access to a full range of state-of-theart testing modalities, including the only infant pulmonary function lab in the state of Tennessee.
+In addition to the continuity clinic, fellows are involved in our many excellent clinical centers, including our Cystic Fibrosis Foundation-accredited CF center, pediatric sleep disorders center, primary ciliary dyskinesia center, Muscular Dystrophy Association center and newly formed aerodigestive center.
+Fellows also have access to a full range of state-of-the-art testing modalities.
 At St. Jude Children's Research Hospital, fellows provide consultations, perform bronchoscopies and read pulmonary function tests on a unique patient population.
 Varied research opportunities in cystic fibrosis, sleep disorders, lung disease in children with oncologic and hematologic processes, asthma and lung infections are available for fellows to pursue.